Kry-dev/smogey.be-content/README.md

-## Spott online store based on: Bootstrap 4 / SASS / PUG / GULP / WEBPACK
+## Smogey content based on: Bootstrap 4 / SASS / PUG / GULP / WEBPACK

 #### Need to be installed
 * npm 5